First aid Course

 Condition of Entry

 Learners will need to be aged 14 and, whatever their age, are physically capable of completing the practical assessment.
-Learners must have a basic knowledge and minimum of Level 1 in English skills before enrolment.
+Learners must have a basic knowledge and minimum of Level 1 in English skills before enrollment.